dk1242/dk1242.github.io/_posts/2025-05-23-Rendering-1M-spheres-3 Spheres.md

 <br/>

 ## Sphere
 Next we need to render a Sphere.
 We will follow the same steps as above.
-First we need to figure out how to calculate the vertex positions and then how to arrange them so that the triangles form a spherical surface.
+But first we need to figure out how to calculate the vertex positions and then how to arrange them so that the triangles will form a spherical surface.
 Before we start, I want to clarify that we are going to draw triangles over the surface only, not inside.
 It will be a hollow sphere with triangles covering its surface.

 We can calculate the vertices by visualizing a sphere in the following way.

 ![Sphere Vertex Calculation](/assets/images/sphereVertex.png)

-In the above image, first, assume there is a line from the center to a vertex point.
+In the above image, first assume there is a line from the center to a vertex point.
 Now, $\theta$ is the angle between y-axis and that virtual line.
 So, the y-value for that vertex will be $r.cos(\theta)$.
 Then, if we draw the $sin(\theta)$ component of that line - it will lie on the xz-plane and $\phi$ will be the angle between this line and z-axis.
 So, the z-value will be $r.sin(\theta).cos(\phi)$ and the x-value will be $r.sin(\theta).sin(\phi)$.

 $$